Karluk languages

-The Karluk or Qarluq languages are a sub-branch of the Turkic language family that developed from the varieties spoken by Karluks.
+The Karluk or Qarluq languages are a sub-branch of the Turkic language family that developed from the varieties spoken by Karluks, an ancient people present in Central Asia in the 5th-8th centuries CE.
 By far the largest languages of this branch are Uzbek and Uyghur.

 Many Middle Turkic works were written in these languages.
 The language of the Kara-Khanid Khanate was known as Turki, Ferghani, Kashgari or Khaqani.
 The language of the Chagatai Khanate was the Chagatai language.

 Karluk Turkic was once spoken in the Kara-Khanid Khanate, Chagatai Khanate, Timurid Empire, Mughal Empire, Yarkent Khanate and the Uzbek-speaking Khanate of Bukhara, Emirate of Bukhara, Kokand Khanate, Khiva Khanate, Maimana Khanate.